omidfarhang/omid.dev/content/posts/2013-03-23-apple-adds-two-step-verification-option-for-apple-ids.en.md

 The move comes a little less than a year after Apple required users to set up security questions for their online accounts, a common security measure that was notably absent.
 Once two-step verification is enabled, there are no longer security questions to remember.

-&#8220;Apple takes customer privacy very seriously, and two-step verification is an even more robust process to ensure our user's data remains protected,&#8221; an Apple spokesperson told CNET. &#8220;We are now offering our users the choice to take advantage of this additional layer of security.&#8221;
+“Apple takes customer privacy very seriously, and two-step verification is an even more robust process to ensure our user's data remains protected,” an Apple spokesperson told CNET.
+“We are now offering our users the choice to take advantage of this additional layer of security.”

 Of note, the feature is currently available only in the U.S., U.K, Ireland, Australia and New Zealand.